stas-sultanov/media/articles/why-every-saas-company-needs-a-solutions-architect.md

 ### 2. Cover with multiple people

-Assumption: “Senior people together can cover it.”
+Assumption: “Senior people together can cover it”.

-Companies put Engineers, Operations, Product Managers and Compliance Officers in a room and aim for consensus, expecting the group to collectively “own” decisions.
+Companies put Engineers, Operations, Product Management, and Compliance in one room, aim for consensus, and expect the group to collectively “own” decisions.

 On paper, this seems to cover Business, Domain, Software, and Infrastructure.
 In reality, it fails because no single person is accountable for the integrated balance.
 Each participant protects their own priority, consensus dilutes responsibility, and there is still no owner of the balance in real time.